linkerd/website/linkerd.io/content/2.12/reference/authorization-policy.md

 {{< note >}}
 When a Server selects a port, all traffic to that port is then denied by default, regardless of the default policy.
-Thus, to authorize traffic to a port selected by a Server, you must create AuthorizationPolicies (or ServerAuthorizations).
+Thus, to authorize traffic to a port selected by a Server, you must create AuthorizationPolicies.
 {{< /note >}}

 ### Server Spec